Corporate Tax Obligations in UAE

 - File your tax return within 9 months of the end of your financial year.

-- Consult a tax advisor to determine if free zone benefits or small business relief apply to you.
+- Consult a tax advisor to determine if free zone qualifying income benefits or small business relief apply to your situation.

 What should you NOT do?

-- Do not assume the UAE is still tax-free for businesses — corporate tax is now law.
+- Do not assume the UAE is still tax-free for businesses — corporate tax is now law and the FTA is actively enforcing registration deadlines.

 - Do not miss registration deadlines — late registration can result in penalties of AED 10,000 or more.

-- Do not confuse corporate tax with personal income tax — there is no tax on your salary or personal income.
+- Do not confuse corporate tax with personal income tax — there is no tax on your salary or personal income in the UAE.